cyculab618/FRD/FRD/README.md

 Example If it is 0.59, please fill in -- 59

 ### Generate pseudo label
-python evaluation.py --list select_image.txt --data-set VOC12 --data-path ./dataset/VOC2012_org --type npy --predict_dir ./result_dir/MCTformer_results/VOC2012_org/attn-patchrefine-npy-ms --t 59 --out-dir ./result_dir/MCTformer_results/VOC2012_org/pseudo-mask-ms-crf --out-crf
+python evaluation.py --list train_id.txt --data-set VOC12 --data-path ./dataset/VOC2012_org --type npy --predict_dir ./result_dir/MCTformer_results/VOC2012_org/attn-patchrefine-npy-ms --t 59 --out-dir ./result_dir/MCTformer_results/VOC2012_org/pseudo-mask-ms-crf --out-crf

 --predict_dir Please use the same path as the --predict_dir in the previous command.
 --out-dir For the pseudo label path, please put it in the same folder, for example, put it in ./result_dir/MCTformer_results/FRD_20220311_6m/.
 In this folder, the pseudo-mask-ms-crf is here